-Upon the conclusion of residential rehabilitation treatment, it is not uncommon for our clients to find the prospect of returning to their everyday life a rather scary one.
+Upon the conclusion of alcohol or drug residential rehabilitation treatment, it is not uncommon for our clients to find the prospect of returning to their everyday life a rather scary one.

 Although there are some people who are upbeat and view the completion of their rehabilitation programme as a graduation ceremony.
 Whatever your stance, you can be assured our ongoing aftercare plan will seek to ensure you do not relapse back into the addictive behaviour you have beaten.

 What to expect upon conclusion of Residential Rehabilitation

 Upon leaving our residential rehabilitation centre old temptations will likely kick in as you settle back into your normal life.
 In fact, our treatment regime following initial detoxification is designed to arm you with the ability to tackle destructive temptations of this nature.